 Will is outdated

 Too many people begin the estate planning process and assume it is a one-time thing.
 On the contrary, after you have written your will, you have only begun the ongoing process of estate planning.
 Wills can quickly become outdated, and failing to update yours is one of the most common mistakes you can make.
-Whenever life circumstances change or your family grows, review your will and update it accordingly.
+Whenever life circumstances change or your law grows, review your will and update it accordingly.

 Incurring estate taxes